sebastian-chamorro/CS441_FINAL_PROJECT/README.md

 Used model:
 * Multi-Layer Perceptron

-Baseline Models used for comparison:
+Baseline models used for comparison:
 * Logistic Regression
 * Linear SVM
 ### Methods of Quantitative Evidence